danjac/radiofeed-app/README.md

 `EMAIL_HOST` should be set to your Mailgun sender domain along with `MAILGUN_API_KEY` if you are using Mailgun.

 You should ensure the `SECRET_KEY` is sufficiently random: run the `generate_secret_key` custom Django command to create a suitable random string.

-By default `ALLOWED_HOSTS` will be set to the same value as your `DOMAIN_NAME`.
-If you should require a different list of hosts, set the `ALLOWED_HOSTS` environment variable as a comma-separated list.

 In production it's also a good idea to set `ADMIN_URL` to something other than the default _admin/_.
 Make sure it ends in a forward slash, e.g. _some-random-path/_.